 “Beijing's South China Sea Building Projects,” Deutsche Welle, 16 April 2015

-"Major Law and Policy Issues in the South China Sea: European and American Perspectives" (Book Review), The China Journal, forthcoming.
+"Major Law and Policy Issues in the South China Sea: European and American Perspectives" (Book Review), The China Journal, No. 74, (July, 2015).

 Development, Environment, and Security Issues of the South China Sea